Red-hot Judge powers streaking Yankees past Red Sox 9-7 | Times Leader

 By MIKE FITZPATRICK

+“Awesome game,” leadoff man DJ LeMahieu said.
+“Just one of those games, you know, we kind of all had the feeling we were going to win and we were going to push in front at some point.”

-DJ LeMahieu tied it 7-all in the eighth with a two-out RBI single off Matt Barnes (0-1) past diving second baseman José Peraza.
+LeMahieu tied it 7-all in the eighth with off Matt Barnes (0-1) past diving second baseman José Peraza.
 The clutch hit came after Mike Tauchman, who entered on defense in the seventh, walked and stole second.

-Xander Bogaerts went 4 for 4 with two home runs and a double for Boston.
+“We needed that win,” Barnes said.
+“Two outs and can’t walk the 9-hole hitter.”

+Judge also socked a three-run shot in the second off the facing of the second deck in left, making him the first Yankees player since Álex Rodríguez in September 2007 to homer in five straight games.

+“He’s healthy, man, and he’s a stud,” Voit said.
+“He’s in a groove right now and I’m excited to see what he can do in 60 games this year with how he’s raking right now.
+I mean, it’s a guy that you don’t want to take your eyes off when he’s hitting.”

+with two homers, a double, three RBIs and three runs for Boston (3-7).
 Rafael Devers put the Red Sox ahead 7-6 with a titanic drive of his own to right-center in the seventh.

+Devers and Christian Vázquez each had an RBI single in a three-run third, when Boston took advantage of shaky defense by center fielder Aaron Hicks and left fielder Miguel Andújar, a converted third baseman who committed a costly error.

-Adam Ottavino (1-0) worked 1 1/3 scoreless innings as New York’s bullpen bailed out James Paxton, who was ineffective again in his second start of the season following back surgery.
+Adam Ottavino (1-0) worked 1 1/3 scoreless innings as New York’s bullpen and bats bailed out James Paxton, ineffective again in his second start following February back surgery.

+The left-hander averaged a career-low 91.5 mph on the 34 fastballs he threw among 62 pitches.
+His heater averaged 92.4 mph in his first outing, a drop from 95.7 mph last year.

+“I’m concerned,” Paxton said.
+“Trying to do everything I can to figure out what’s going on.
+I don’t know if it’s just going to take some time to build it back up.”

 Zack Britton got three quick outs for his third save.